AppFolio-IM/react-gears-cypress/README.md

 you decide the new version will be `X.Y.W`.
   - if you want a prerelease version, the preferred format is `X.Y.Z-rc.0` (then `rc.1`, etc)

-4) Run `npm run build` to produce distributables and `npm version X.Y.W` to bump to the new version. you decided on above.
+4) Run `npm version X.Y.W` to bump to the new version you decided on above.

-5) `git push` and `git push --tags` to ensure that the npm version bump is preserved for posterity.
+  - You can also use `npm version <patch|minor|major>` if you just want to increment one of those components.

+5) Run `npm run build` to produce distributables with the new version number.

 6) `npm publish` to share your distributables with the world.
   - if publishing a prerelease version you _must_ add `--tags=beta` to the `npm publish` command!
   - otherwise, people will accidentally upgrade to your prerelease and you will be forced to support them

+7) `git push` and `git push --tags` to ensure that the npm version bump is preserved for posterity.